client-engineering-devops/gitops-workshop-guide/mq/README.md

 #- argocd/machinesets.yaml
 ```

-Now deploy these changes by committing and pushing the changes to your `multi-tenancy-gitops` repository:
+Now deploy these changes by committing and pushing the changes to your `multi-tenancy-gitops` repository
 ```bash
 #change to the `multi-tenancy-gitops` directory
 cd ~/$GIT_ORG/multi-tenancy-gitops